The Ultimate Staycation Road Trip in Devon and Cornwall

 Newquay

 The popular seaside resort of Newquay has something for everyone.
 Whether you like to walk the beautiful coastal paths, surf in the ocean or relax on the beach.
 Newquay is a fantastic place to come for your Devon and Cornwall staycation.
-I used to visit Newquay a lot when I was in University at Plymouth and now I visit even more living in Cornwall.
+I used to visit Newquay a lot when I was at University at Plymouth, and now I visit even more, living in Devon.
 I am going to share my favourite places to visit that are hidden gems and off the beaten path.
 You won’t need to wonder why it made it into my guide to the ultimate staycation in Devon and Cornwall.

 For the best sunset spot, you want to head to Little Fistral.
-You can either sit on the beach or do like I do and pop your picnic blanket down on the grass cliffs edge.
-Bring a bbq or picnic and it’s the most beautiful way to spend the evening.
+You can either sit on the beach or do as I do and pop your picnic blanket down on the grass cliff’s edge.
+Bring a BBQ or picnic, and it’s the most beautiful way to spend the evening.
 For the best parking for Little Fistral, search for Towan Headland Car Park.
-This Cornwall council car park is not only cheaper than the privately run Fistral car park but it has beautiful views.
+This Cornwall council car park is not only cheaper than the privately run Fistral car park, but it also has beautiful views.

 Take a walk along the Harbour to Little Fistral past the Huers Hut.
-The 14th Century hut was built as a place to keep watch for shoals of fish so the local fishermen could be alerted of their location.
+The 14th-century hut was built as a place to keep watch for shoals of fish so the local fishermen could be alerted to their location.
 The white stone hut resembles the architecture of a Greek building and is a unique spot to view.

-A great beach to visit in Newquay is actually a few minutes drive away at Watergate Bay.
-The clifftop views on the way here are stunning and there is even a waterfront hotel you can stay in.
+A great beach to visit in Newquay is actually a few minutes’ drive away at Watergate Bay.
+The clifftop views on the way here are stunning, and there is even a waterfront hotel you can stay in.
 It is aptly called the Watergate Bay Hotel.
-But if you are looking for something a little quieter then why not head to Holywell Bay.
-The large sand dunes are beautiful and it’s a National Trust site.
+But if you are looking for something a little quieter, then why not head to Holywell Bay?
+The large dunes are beautiful, and it’s a National Trust site.
 There is no surprise at how stunning it is.

-For the best surf in Newquay head to Fistral Beach where you can hire boards for beginners.
+For the best surf in Newquay, head to Fistral Beach, where you can hire boards for beginners.
 I like to park at South Fistral because it has free on-road parking overlooking the ocean.
 This part of the beach is often quieter too.
-It has great surf and a cute cafe called Sea Spray serving up delicious coffees and instagrammable grub.
-It is also on the same road where the awesome luxury Fistral Beach Hotel is.
+It has great surf and a cute cafe called Sea Spray serving up delicious coffees and Instagrammable grub.
+It is also on the same road as the awesome luxury Fistral Beach Hotel.

-Stay: We stayed at the Fistral Beach Hotel and it was absolutely amazing.
-Their staff were incredible and the spa is awesome.
+Where to Stay: We stayed at the Fistral Beach Hotel, and it was absolutely amazing.
+Their staff were incredible, and the spa was awesome.
 The views aren’t too bad either.
-There are plenty of Air BnB’s in Newquay.
-The Headland Hotel also has a brand-new incredible spa overlooking the ocean.
+There are plenty of Airbnbs in Newquay.
+The Headland Hotel & Spa also has a brand-new, incredible spa overlooking the ocean.

-Eat: Grab a Pizza at The Stable on Fistral Beach followed by a drink at Fistral Beach Bar, both located overlooking the ocean and where the sunsets.
+Where to Eat: Grab a Pizza at The Stable on Fistral Beach, followed by a drink at Fistral Beach Bar, both located overlooking the ocean and where the sunsets.
 The atmosphere is amazing then.
-If you fancy something a little more luxurious then head to The Headland Hotel for a cocktail on their terrace.
+If you fancy something a little more luxurious, then head to The Headland Hotel for a cocktail on their terrace.
 Fun fact about The Headland Hotel- it was the filming location for a very famous movie.
-The hotel is featured in Roald Dahl 1990’s Movie – The Witches.
+The hotel is featured in Roald Dahl’s 1990’s Movie, The Witches.

 Locations to visit nearby: Perranporth, Padstow, Gwithian and Godrevy.